Search

 Something Bob said as we tried to process his terrifying diagnosis of Glioblastoma multiforme (stage 4- terrible news!) has continued to guide my life.

 As we held each other I asked, “What do we do?”
 “Well,” he said, “We love, we walk on.”
+This is how I have tried to live my life.

 “Miracle” by my husband Bob Chapman